 1: Try different techniques

-So you’re facing challenging emotions when you meditate.
+So, you’re facing challenging emotions when you meditate.
 Good.
 It’s the perfect opportunity to work with those emotions.
-What you want to do is mindfully accept the emotion.
+What you want to do is mindfully accept your feelings.

-So many people ask why they sometimes cry when they meditate.
+Many people ask why they sometimes cry when meditating.
 They ask because they wrongly believe that meditation is just about relaxation.
 It isn’t.
 It’s about accepting your whole self, including painful emotions like anger, loneliness, isolation, panic, rage, shame… this is the time to accept those emotions and work with them, not against them.